Anna Seghers: Selected works

 Anna Seghers's earlier works are typically attributed to the New Objectivity movement.
 She also made a number of important contributions to Exilliteratur, including her novels Transit and The Seventh Cross.
 Her later novels, published in the GDR, are often associated with socialist realism.
 A number of her novels have been adapted into films in Germany.
+In 2021, a collection of her short stories was published in English by NYRB Classics.